Remembering Francisco Menendez, MFA

 Biography

-Professor Francisco Menendez is the winner of the CILECT Teaching Award for 2020, and has been in the vanguard of approaches to film teaching, mentorship, and pedagogy for three decades.
+Beloved film professor Francisco Menendez was the winner of the CILECT Teaching Award for 2020, and had been in the vanguard of approaches to film teaching, mentorship, and pedagogy for three decades.
 The CILECT Teaching Award is a prestigious, highly competitive award for teaching excellence from a global association of major film and television schools.
-Professor Menendez also holds several prestigious teaching awards from the University of Nevada Las Vegas, and two Charles Vanda awards for excellence in the arts.
+Professor Menendez also held several prestigious teaching awards from the University of Nevada Las Vegas, and two Charles Vanda awards for excellence in the arts.

-In 2017 he received a Regents’ Creative Activities Award Medal from the state of Nevada He has won first place for two juried screening awards from the University Film and Video Association, and as Film Department chair received over a million dollars in student initiative grants for the film program.
-Aside from filmmaking, his areas of research are virtual reality, interactive storytelling, and emerging technologies.
+In 2017 he received a Regents’ Creative Activities Award Medal from the state of Nevada.
+He won first place for two juried screening awards from the University Film and Video Association, and as film department chair, received over a million dollars in student initiative grants for the film program.
+Aside from filmmaking, his areas of research were virtual reality, interactive storytelling, and emerging technologies.

 He began making movies at the age of nine in his native country of El Salvador.
 In the spring of 1984, he took a break from his undergraduate career to return to El Salvador during its civil war to work as a stringer for Time Magazine, and liaison to Jane Wallace for CBS News.
 In 1985, Menendez won a Dore Schary Award for his documentary Los Niños: Thinking About Others, about the challenging lives of Mexican children along the U.S. border.